What They Didn't Teach You About the Civil War by Mike Wright

 Some of the facts things he writes about were not taught to you because they just are not facts.
 In other cases, they are factual, but not truthful.
 For example, the fact about Robert E. Lee not owning any slaves at the time of the Civil War (p.
 23) is technically true - but ignores the fact that his wife owned the slaves and they freed them in 1862 (not "long before the Civil War" as the book asserts) because of a requirement of her father's will).

 On page 39 Wright makes a gigantic mistake.
-He claims that on May 3, 1861 the U.S. Congress declared war on the Confederacy (it was the other way around - the Confederacy declared war on the U.S.).
-The Union never declared war because you can only declare war on a country and the Union argued that the Confederacy was NOT a country - it was a rebellion.
+He claims that on May 3, 1861 the U.S. Congress declared war on the Confederacy.
+It was the other way around - the Confederacy declared war on the U.S. The Union never declared war on the Confederacy because according to international law can only declare war on a country and the Union argued to the European powers that the Confederacy was NOT a country - it was a rebellion.
+If the Union had declared war on the Confederacy, it would have been an admission that the Confederacy was a country and the European powers would have been free to make alliances with the Confederacy and intervene in the war.

 Benjamin Butler (1818-1893)